green-party-dublin-central/nh-web/site/content/post/neasa-speaking-on-international-tax-justice.md

 title: Neasa Speaking on International Tax Justice
 date: 2020-11-12T17:28:42.393Z
-description: Speaking in relation to the Withdrawal of the United Kingdom from the European Union Bill 2020, Neasa highlighted some issues in relation to the changing landscape of financial services and taxation that we are likely to see arise in a post-Brexit Europe.
+description: Speaking in relation to the Withdrawal of the United Kingdom from the European Union Bill 2020, Neasa highlighted some issues with the changing landscape of financial services and taxation that we are likely to see arise in a post-Brexit Europe.
 ---
 <iframe width="560" height="315" src="https://www.youtube.com/embed/T6kb2cp-gFA" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>